sanjayrao77/tinypngpy/README.md

 ## Examples

-I've included an examples.py with 4 different image examples:
+I've included an examples.py with 5 different image examples:
 1. 32bit RGBA
 2. 24bit RGB
 3. 16bit Grayscale + Alpha
 4. 8bit Grayscale
+5. Indexed

 You can run examples.py to get a list of available examples:
 ```